Contact lens types and materials

 Gas permeable lenses

-Also called GP or RGP lenses, gas permeable contact lenses are rigid contact lenses that maintain their shape on the eye, enabling them to correct astigmatism and other refractive errors.
+Also called RGP lenses, gas permeable contact lenses are rigid contact lenses that maintain their shape on the eye, enabling them to better correct astigmatism and other refractive errors.

 Gas permeable contact lenses are typically smaller in diameter than soft lenses and are made of highly oxygen-permeable materials.